roman-milk/roman-milk.github.io/judy-slips-the-leash.md

  ++++++++++++++++++++++++++++++++++++++++++

  Six weeks went by and then things got kicked up a notch.
 It was a Tuesday and Darrel was on the road again.
 The doorbell rang and I answered it to find a cast free smiling Billy.
 I stepped aside and let him in, closed the door and raced him to the bedroom.
-I was sliding up and down on his cock for the second time when the bedroom door opened and I heard Robbie say: Report_Story #2
+I was sliding up and down on his cock for the second time when the bedroom door opened and I heard Robbie say: